In-Hospital Volunteer FAQs

 How do I apply?

-If you want to be a volunteer in the hospital your first step is to attend a Volunteer Info Session.
+If you want to be a volunteer in the hospital, your first step is to attend a Volunteer Info Session.
 You can attend a session at the hospital or online.
-The application for being a volunteer in the hospital is provided at this session.
+After attending a Volunteer Info Session, you will be sent the application.
 Check out the calendar and find a session that fits your schedule.

-Community volunteers do not need to apply.
-Register to receive emails about upcoming events.
-Sign up to volunteer as your schedule allows!
+Community volunteers do not need to attend the Volunteer Information Session.
+To be a Community volunteer you only need to register to receive emails about upcoming community events, and then volunteer at these events as your schedule allows!

 There are always volunteer positions available in the hospital.
 Attend the Volunteer Info Session and learn about which programs currently need the most help.
 We are not able to answer this question on the telephone because it requires a review.

 We are also always looking for volunteers to help with Community events that benefit Phoenix Children’s.
 You can register to receive information today.

 I tried to register for an at-the-hospital Volunteer Info Session but I got a message the session is full.
 Is there any way I can still attend?

 If you would like to come to the hospital for the in-person session, walk-ins are always welcome and you can register at the event.
 Often times, a few people who have registered are unable to attend.
 Please note the location for the session.
 The Volunteer Info session is conducted in a building adjacent to the hospital.
 The entrance and parking are different from visiting the hospital.
 The location is off Cambridge Avenue, not Thomas Road.